tobihol/aapor-finetuning/README.md

 The notebook can either be run directly in Google Colab or Kaggle, or locally using the [uv](https://github.com/astral-sh/uv) package manager.

+We recommend using Google Colab (click `Open In Colab`) for people not too familiar with the other options.

 *This work has received funding through the DFG (No. 504226141).*